 Jeremy is a Camera Operator and Still Photographer based in Los Angeles, California.
 He's a member of the International Cinematographers Guild Local 600.
 His career as a Director of Photography and Camera Operator includes Emmy nominated work for The Discovery Channel, HBO, PBS, The History Channel, Showtime, CBS, ABC, NBC, and the National Geographic Channel.
-He speaks multiple times a year as an interpretative program presenter in Yosemite National Park, and annual photography presenter for The Dark Sky Festival in Sequoia and Kings Canyon National Parks.
+He speaks multiple times a year as an interpretative program presenter in Yosemite National Park, and annual photography presenter for The Dark Sky Festivals in Sequoia, Kings Canyon, and Death Valley National Parks.
 His images have been published in Sierra Club Wilderness calendars and other calendar and book clients.

 Jeremy has a degree in Film and Video Production and is a certified National Outdoor Leadership School (NOLS) Wilderness First Responder.
 Jeremy is also a delegate for the International Dark-Sky Association. www.darksky.org